PiotrWaksmundzki/Calculator/README.md

 # Calculator
-Calculator, simple app with GUI interface with let us for basic math operations.
+A simple app with GUI, let us for basic math operations.